 We want find where x → 21*x^4 + 73*x^3 - 57*x^2 + 73*x - 78 (polynomial of even degree) takes the minimum value by using min0.htm (for the maximun value I can use max0.htm).
 Suppose we want to know the rounded value to 6 digits.
 We prove with a = -10 and b = 10, and click "test".

 For x → ∞ and for x → −∞ a polynomial function of degree 4 tends to ∞.
 I understand that min is between -6 (8880) and 2 (760).
-If I used a program that allows me to draw graphs, for example R (or Desmos), I would get:
+If I used a program that allows me to draw graphs, for example this script (or R or Desmos), I would get:

 Anyway, starting from a = -6, b = 2, I get: